CloudSkills/azure-functions/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps/4-Developing-and-Deploying-from-Visual-Studio-Code-and-CICD-with-DevOps.md

 ## Step 5 — Continuous Integration and Continuous Deployment

+So far in this post, the code for the function you created is sitting locally on your machine and was deployed to an Azure function app via VS Code.
+If you are working within real environment and especially if you are on a team, you will likely want to use a source control tool, such as git, to manage the code.
+When the code is stored in a git repository, you can deploy your code continuously by using source control integration.
+This enables a workflow in which code is commited or pushed to the master branch, it triggers the deployment of the updated code to the Azure Function App.

+You *can* go as far as having the entire environment configured as code including in function app itself, for example inside of an Azure Resource Manager Template, and then configure the build and release pipeline to deploy the new infrastructure and then deploy the function code.
+If you'd like to see this, please reach out to me and let me know so I can consider a follow up post.

+In this step, you will create a new function app manually in Azure Portal and configure it to integrate with source control as it is important to see how it all ties together.

 First, browse to dev.azure.com and log in to your Azure DevOps Organisation.
 Click **+ New Project** to create a new project.
 Ours is called `cloudskillsfunctionapp`.
 Leave the repo as private and click **Create**.

 ![step5-1-new-devops-project](images/step5-1-new-devops-project.png)